Adams Musical Instruments

 Adams Musical Instruments is a manufacturer of musical instruments based in the Netherlands.
 The company produces percussion and brass instruments.

 Percussion instruments by Adams include timpani, marimbas, xylophones, vibraphones, glockenspiels, bar chimes, bass drums, bell plates, temple blocks and drum hardware, while range of brass instruments include trumpets, flugelhorns, cornets, trombones, euphoniums, and tubas.

 History

 André Adams, founder of the company, started repairing brass instruments in 1970.
 Music was his hobby, and engineering was his passion.
 After gaining experience as an instrument maker with various well-known firms throughout Europe, his unique background led to the emergence of one of the world’s largest manufacturers of percussion- and brass instruments.

-Cooperation

-Adams Musical Instruments has expanded due to the fact that they have been in partnerships with the following: